-The scope of the effects on GOM resources from activities proposed in Chevron's G&G survey permit application, No. L22-015 Amendment, were fully discussed and analyzed in the GOM G&G PEIS.
-Neither the specific location, equipment, nor the duration of this proposal will result in impacts different from those discussed in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, or NMFS 2021 Amended ITS prepared since that time.
-Existing peer-reviewed literature and environmental monitoring suggests the proposed activity will not result in a different cumulative impact conclusion from what was made in the GOM G&G PEIS, the Multisale EIS, the 2018 GOM SEIS, the GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, or NMFS 2020 BO (as amended).
+The scope of the effects on GOM resources from activities proposed in BP's Revised EP, No. A-00039, were fully discussed and analyzed in the GOM G&G PEIS.
+Neither the specific location, equipment, nor the duration of this proposal will result in impacts different from those discussed in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, or NMFS 2021 Amended ITS.
+Existing peer-reviewed literature and environmental monitoring suggests the proposed activity will not result in a different cumulative impact conclusion from what was made in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021

+BEBR, FWS 2018 BO, or NMFS 2020 BO (as amended).
 This information was not available or considered during the preparation of the GOM G&G PEIS.
-Therefore, this SEA was prepared by BOEM to evaluate the operator's proposed G&G activities in light of any new changes in the baseline and/or new information.
+Therefore, this SEA was prepared by BOEM to evaluate the operator's proposed ancillary activities in light of any new changes in the baseline and/or new information.